Chasseur: Flanqueurs-Chasseurs

-Chasseurs Forestiers
+Chasseurs forestiers

 The chasseurs forestiers (forest huntsmen) were militarized units of the Eaux et Forêts administration (Waters and Forests Administration).
 They were organized in 18 companies and many sections.
 The chasseurs forestiers existed between 1875 and 1924.
 The chasseurs forestiers were classed as light infantry troops and could form advance guards and scouting parties due to their knowledge of natural fields and their ability to make or read maps.

-Established by a decree of the newly established Third Republic dated 2 April 1875, the Chasseurs Forestiers incorporated some personnel of the existing Water and Forest Administration into the French Army on a part-time basis.
+Established by a decree of the newly established Third Republic dated 2 April 1875, the chasseurs forestiers incorporated some personnel of the existing Water and Forest Administration into the French Army on a part-time basis.
 The purpose was to make use of trained and specialist manpower as part of the armed forces in time of war.
-The specific roles envisaged for the Chasseurs Forestiers were to provide guides for the regular army and to work with the Engineers in obtaining stocks of timber for military use.
+The specific roles envisaged for the chasseurs forestiers were to provide guides for the regular army and to work with the Engineers in obtaining stocks of timber for military use.

-While provided with distinctive green and grey uniforms plus stocks of standard infantry weapons and equipment, the Chasseurs Forestiers performed their normal forestry service functions in peacetime with only limited involvement in army training and manoeuvers.
-Upon mobilisation in August 1914 personnel aged between 25 and 48 years saw front line service in the Vosges in northern France.
+While provided with distinctive green and grey uniforms plus stocks of standard infantry weapons and equipment, the chasseurs forestiers performed their normal forestry service functions in peacetime, with only limited involvement in army training and manoeuvers.
+Upon mobilisation in August 1914, personnel aged between 25 and 48 years saw front line service in the Vosges, in northern France.
 Post-war policy changes led to the disestablishment of the Chasseurs Forestiers as a military body in 1924.

-Modern French Army
+Today

-The modern French Army still maintains chasseurs à pied (mechanized infantry: 16^{e} BC), chasseurs-alpins (mountain troops: 7^{e}, 13^{e}, 27^{e} BCA) and regiments of chasseurs à cheval (1^{er}-2^{e} RCh and 4^{e} RCh: light armored regiments).
+The modern French Army still maintains chasseurs à pied (mechanized infantry: 16^{e} BC), chasseurs-alpins (mountain troops: 7^{e}, 13^{e}, 27^{e} BCA) and regiments of chasseurs à cheval (1^{er}-2^{e} RCh and 4^{e} RCh: light armoured regiments).
 In addition one regiment of chasseurs d'Afrique (training unit: 1^{er} RCA) has been re-raised to commemorate this branch of the French cavalry.
 Since May 1943 there has been a "Régiment de Chasseurs Parachutistes" (1^{er} RCP).

 All of these units have different traditions: